 No-one was taking lots of photographs on the days we were there.

 First to the notorious S-21 security prison.
 Housed in an old school in a quiet suburb, an estimated 20,000 victims were incarcerated and brutally tortured there until they made false confessions.
 There were only 12 known survivors, each because they had a skill that was useful to their captors.

 Then to Choeung Ek, one of 300 ‘Killing Fields’ spread across the country.
 The people in S-21 were taken here in the middle of the night for execution, made to kneel down beside an open grave and killed with a rough agricultural tool as bullets were too noisy and too precious.

 Estimates vary but roughly 2 million people died, a quarter of the population.

-We travelled from the 320km from Phnom Penh to Siem Reap by bus to avoid several days of cycling up a busy, featureless main road.
-This was by far the most hassle free bus journey we’ve ever made with our bikes which were safely stowed in the hold without the need for packaging or removal of wheels.
+We had travelled the 320km from Phnom Penh to Siem Reap by bus to avoid several days of cycling on a busy, featureless main road.
+This was by far the most hassle free bus journey we’ve ever made with our bikes, which were safely stowed in the hold without the need for packaging or removal of wheels.